SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow copied her.

-After waiting till the pans were hot, Pinkie took the wrapping on her butter and placed it in the center of the pan.
+After waiting till the pans were hot, Pinkie took the wrapping off her butter and placed it in the center of the pan.

 The butter in Pinkie's pan started to sizzle as Rainbow unwrapped her butter before putting it in her own pan.